66 Models

 Trim & Feature Changes by Serial Number

-In addition to the pre-production example, the earliest Yashica-Mat in my database, serial number 574xx with taking lens 192xx and viewing lens 441xx, the second, also 574xx but 6 cameras further on and with taking lens 191xx and viewing lens 244xx, the third with taking lens 192xx and viewing lens 442xx, the fourth with serial number 590xx and taking lens 202xx and the fifth with 408xx and 456xx lens numbers, have the Copal MX shutter.
-Camera 596xx with taking lens 215xx and viewing lens 441xx is the first with an MXV shutter.
+In addition to the pre-production example, the earliest Yashica-Mat in my database, serial number 57243 with taking lens 19254 and viewing lens 43775, the second with serial number 574xx and taking lens 192xx and viewing lens 441xx, the third, also 574xx but 6 cameras further on and with taking lens 191xx and viewing lens 244xx, the fourth with taking lens 192xx and viewing lens 442xx, the fifth with serial number 590xx and taking lens 202xx and the sixth with 408xx and 456xx lens numbers, have the Copal MX shutter.
+Camera 595xx with taking lens 215xx and viewing lens 460xx is the first with an MXV shutter.

 Up to about 65xxx (lens 42xxx), the cameras had Lumaxar 75 lenses and the earlier bent strap locking lever.
 There was also no text on the circular cover plate under the crank and the rings were quite different, in fact it was quite Rolleiflex-like: